 A portion of the Foundation's revenue is derived from cost-reimbursable federal grants, which are conditional upon certain performance requirements and or/ the incurrence of allowable qualifying expenses and have a right of return.
 Amounts received prior to incurring qualifying expenses are reported as deferred revenues on the Statements of Financial Position.
-The Foundation received \$309,487 and \$147,692 that have not been recognized at December 31, 2021 and 2020, respectively, because qualifying expenses have not yet been incurred.
+The Foundation received \$307,015 and \$309,487 that has not been recognized at December 31, 2022 and 2021, respectively, because qualifying expenses have not yet been incurred.